ETLaurent/accounting/README.md

 # Accounting

+## Calculate Remaining Balance After Monthly Expenses 💸

+### Overview

-## Check how much is left after recurring expenses 💸
+This script calculates how much is left in your balance after deducting monthly expenses.
+You can check expenses across multiple banks and exclude already paid expenses.

 ### Usage